 - The Legend of Zelda: A Link to the Past: One sword upgrade is obtained by giving it to two smiths who take turns hammering at it.
 If you try to join in with your own hammer, they tell you amateurs shouldn't interfere.

-- In Tokyo Xanadu, Asuka wants Kou to stay out of her business and not try to investigate the Eclipse with her.
+- Asuka initially wants Kou to stay out of her business and not try to investigate the Eclipse with her.
 She's an enforcer for Nemesis and prefers to work alone, while Kou has no knowledge of the Underground.
 He manages to wear her down and get her grudging acceptance, but this trope comes back in full effect in Chapter 5, when Asuka discovers a Greed on a tier higher than anything they've faced before.
 According to her, a Grim Greed is entirely beyond the rest of the group's skill, and so she puts Kou in a barrier so he doesn't interfere with her defeating it.